If you specify an ON DUPLICATE KEY UPDATE

 becomes apparent when an updated value is itself a duplicate key

 value.
-Consider the table t
+Consider the table t, created and

 populated by the statements shown here: